heydoctor/synaptik/README.md

 )
 ```

-There!
-You've done it.
-You have your first todo app in 4 simple steps.
-No more actions, dispatchers, middlewares.
-Just some stores and a render prop.
+You've done it!
+You have your first todo app up and running 3 simple steps.

 ## Debugging
-Inspired by [unstated-debug](https://github.com/sindresorhus/unstated-debug), Vault also comes fit with a debugging suite.
+Inspired by [unstated-debug](https://github.com/sindresorhus/unstated-debug), Vault also comes with a debugging module.

-All you need to do is require the debug file, which will monkey patch both the Vault and Store classes, as well as add the vault instance to the window as `VAULT`:
+All you need to do is import the debug file, which will monkey patch both the Vault and Store classes, as well as add the vault instance to the window as `window.VAULT`:
 ```js
 import 'revault/debug';
 ```